 Stay healthy, Grayson County

 In light of recent concerns about the coronavirus (COVID-19), all residents should know about the precautions we are taking to ensure that our employees and Grayson County property owners stay healthy.
-As a result of these efforts and to comply with federal, state, and local orders, and to prevent the spread of COVID-19, the Grayson Central Appraisal District will be closing the lobby to the public effective Wednesday, March 18th until it is deemed safe to return to normal.
-We appreciate your patience.
+As a result of these efforts and to comply with federal, state, and local orders, and to prevent the spread of COVID-19, only our Lobby and Appraisal Review Area are open to the public.

 - Online: Property owners can find key information and submit important documents via our website.
 Upload forms, documents, supporting files to our upload folder General Taxpayer Folder make sure you include GCAD Property ID and Owner ID for verification.